Wabinab/Xenoblade-Chronicles-3-The-Book/src/28_exchanging_flutes.md

 ---

 Noah and Taion stood beside the bonfire, speaking.
-Manana was helping Eunie, while Riku helping Sena with sit-ups.
+Manana was speaking with Eunie, while Riku helping Sena with sit-ups.
 Lanz and Mio were in a distance, cleaning up the dishes.
 The moon gleamed dimly in the distance.
 As Lanz passed the dishes to her and she scrubbed them under running water{{footnote: God knows where do they have piped water in the middle of nowhere.}}, and passed back so he could rubbed them with a towel.

-Mio started a conversation, "What a relief.
+Mio tried to start a conversation, "What a relief.
 I was worried, about the water."
-She handed him a plate, he took it first before passing another plate to her.
+She handed him a plate, he took it first before passing another plate to her, only then he rubbed it dry.
 He didn't answer her comments.

-As she tried to change hands, both her hands got loose and the plate fell onto the floor.{{footnote: It sounded like glass, but it didn't break!??
+As she tried to change hands, her grip on the plate got loose and it fell onto the floor.{{footnote: It sounded like glass, but it didn't break!??
 Bulletproof glass plate it is.}} "Ughhh..."
-The plate reverberate on the floor for a while, and Lanz turned to her, concerned,
+The plate reverberate for a moment before coming to a rest.

-"You all right?"
+Lanz, alerted, turned to her, concerned, "You all right?"

 "Y-yeah!
 My hand slipped.
 I better wash this again."
-She squatted down and picked it up, continued the washing, seemed like end of conversation.
+She squatted down and picked it up, continued the washing, ending the conversation stiffly.
 He didn't believed; she had been losing strength for the past few days.

 "Hm..."

 ---

-The moon illuminates the sky and the cloud.
-She sat herself on a protruding rock(???) overlooking the moon; yet, the beautiful scenery was ignored, not as pressing as the flute she held on her hands.
-Looking up, lost in thought; she turned to her flute, picked up her right hand, self-questioned, "Am I... losing feeling?"
-She tried to sense the delicateness of her fingers.
+The moon shone between the clouds.
+Sitting herself on an elevated rock overlooking the moon, her mind wasn't on the scenery.
+She tried to feel the flute she held on her hands while she looked forward, lost in thought.
+Occupied, she looked down as she held up her right palm, questioned, "Am I... losing feeling?"
+She moved her fingers, attended to its dexterity{{footnote: from the word 'dexterous', one wanted to call it dexterousity but oh well...}}.
 Is it still moving as one want?
 Is it growing weaker?
 Is it numbing?
 Is it less dexterous?
 Then, she gently caressed where her term symbol was, uncertain of her days left.

-Just then, Noah sounded from behind, "Tomorrow, we'll finally reach the Castle lands.
+Noah interrupted her private time, sounded from behind, "Tomorrow, we'll finally reach the Castle lands.
 I want us to be at our readiest.
 We should run one final check of everyone's equipment."
-She turned to see him approaching her.
-As he finished, stopping at some distance from him, she turned away, curled downwards, the level of stress isn't unheard in her tone,
+She turned and saw her stopped by a distance behind.
+Turning back and curled forward, with a quivering tone, she signaled indirectly,

 "Fine for you, isn't it?
 All that... time you've got."
-He tilted his head to try make sense of what she's trying to convey.

 "Hm?"
+He tilted his head to try make sense on what she's trying to convey.

 "We keep taking this at such a casual pace.
 Now Swordmarch... seems so distant."